kubermatic/kubeone/README.md

 * [Getting KubeOne][docs-getting-kubeone] to download and install KubeOne locally.
 * [Provisioning][docs-provisioning] to provision the Kubernetes cluster.

+This test validates cluster provisioning with an external cloud provider and Cilium configured with strict kube-proxy replacement.

 ## Quick Start
 The fastest way to deploy a KubeOne kubernetes cluster is to use the installation script: